SanderRuud/SynapticTransmission/README.md

-# SynapticTransmission
+#  Modelling synaptic transmission.
-TMA4195 - MATHEMATICAL MODELING (FALL 2022).
-MODELING SYNAPTIC TRANSMISSION.
+Code used for project in TMA4195 - Mathematical modeling (Fall 2022)